Middle Schoolers and Social Media

 Talk about appropriateness, kindness, sharing, pressure, status, privacy, sexting, safety, friendships, exclusion.
 Don’t wait until there’s a problem

-Communicate with other parents.
-Let them know if anything feels uncomfortable or inappropriate.
-Coordinate efforts and set norms together when possible.
+Communicate with other parents and with us.
+Speak up if anything feels uncomfortable or inappropriate.

 It was terrific to see so many of you yesterday at our Social Media Evening.
 I hope that is just the beginning of the conversation.
 I am including some resources below.
 As I said yesterday, though, there is no perfect resource, no cheat sheet for which apps are safe and how to monitor them; the world of social media changes so fast.
 The best way to learn about your child’s life online is to be present and attentive, to stay in conversation with them, with us and each other.